Warggr/olympusMTG/README.md

 - *Janus* - create a menu at the start of the game
 - *Hydra* - Implement Python agents
 - *Ceres* - Read names from (JSON?) file instead of hard-coding them
-- *Hermes* - Make networking more portable
 - *Persephone* Allow networking over WebSockets and JSON, instead of TCP and (the current binary format we're using)
+- *Apollo* - Reduce duplication in the networking code between the client and the server
 - *Hades* - This would allow implementing a client in Javascript
 - *Apollo* - Allow choosing an I/O library at runtime instead of compile-time
 - *Prometheus* - have a fully-fledged, learning AI player